adonistio/inception-face-shape-classifier/readme.txt

 bottlenecks.rar
 COntains the bottleneck files (TXT) of the 500 images in the dataset.
 Note: Bottleneck files are the vector representation of the images at before the last layer of the Inception model.

+features.txt
+COntains the feature vectors of the 500 images in the dataset used in the LDA, SVM, KNN, and MLP classifiers.